What does principal mean?

 This may be the chief executive officer (CEO), but the title can be appointed to numerous individuals regardless of job titles.
 A company may also have more than one principal.

-The word principal may also apply to the chief party responsible for facilitating a transaction on behalf of the company (such as a corporate merger).
+The word principal may apply to a chief party responsible for facilitating transactions on behalf of a company (such as a corporate merger).
 A principal can also appoint an agent to operate on their behalf.

 Frequently asked questions about principal

 When referring to debt instruments, the principal refers to the face value of a bond.
 This is a reference to the fact that the value was printed on a paper certificate.